Bi-fold Door Bookshelf

 Have you ever used this Wood Veneer Edge Banding?
 This was my first time using it on the raw edge of the plywood.

-To show you the difference in the outcome, here are two boards, one with and without it.
+To illustrate the difference in the outcome, here are two boards: one with it and one without.

-After ironing on the edging with my iron, I used the Quad Trimmer to cut off the overlapping edge.
+After ironing the edging, I used the Quad Trimmer to trim off the overlapping edge.

 I added cleats to the inside of the doors to support the shelves.